Sarhad Journal of Agriculture-Author Guidelines

 Formatting of the manuscript:

-Title and Authorship Information Page (first page of the manuscript)
+1. Title and Authorship Information Page (on a separate page)

 • Title of the manuscript